leetcode-python-java/leetcode-python-java/problems/0674-longest-continuous-increasing-subsequence.md

     }
   })

-  return Math.max(...dp) // If you want to beat 90%, refer to C#'s code comment.
+  return Math.max(...dp) // If you want to beat 90%, refer to Java code.
 };
 ```